Office Timeline Pro+ is here!

 Quick tip: You’ll notice that the items on the timeline will be pasted as individual, editable elements by default.
 While this does provide opportunities for further editing, it also means that the objects and overall layout can get distorted if you try to resize the graphic after pasting it into another document.
 If the graphic is too wide to fit a slide or email message properly, you can avoid any distortions by resizing the MS Project window before clicking Copy Timeline.

 Although it is possible to make a timeline in MS Project, PowerPoint is a better choice for creating visuals that will be used in high-level communications.
-Below I will demonstrate how to instantly turn raw MS Project data into a stylish timeline slide using a PowerPoint add-in called Office Timeline.
+Below we will demonstrate how to instantly turn raw MS Project data into a stylish timeline slide using a PowerPoint add-in called Office Timeline.
 Once created, the visual can be easily customized and updated automatically when plans change.

 In the Import wizard, select “Microsoft Project” from the options available and then pick the .mpp file you want to load into PowerPoint.

 Office Timeline will instantly generate a native PowerPoint timeline from your chosen MS Project data, which you can fully customize with just a few clicks.
-For instance, you can quickly select a whole different layout for your timeline, change milestone colors, shapes and positions, or add tasks at any time to create a Gantt chart.
+For instance, you can quickly select a whole different layout for your timeline, change milestone colors, shapes, and positions, or add tasks at any time to create a Gantt chart.

 Your timeline slide can be updated in real time whenever your Microsoft Project file changes.
 After making adjustments to your Project plan, simply click the Sync button on the Office Timeline ribbon in PowerPoint, and the add-in will automatically identify any changes in your .mpp data.
 Select the ones you want to keep and click Finish to instantly update your PowerPoint timeline.